eficode-academy/jcasc-katas/configuring-ssh/README.md

 You can add the above to `jenkins.yml`, and then reload the configuration.
-Hopefully, you'll see an entry under **Manage Jenkins** -> **Manage Credentials**
+Hopefully, you'll see an entry under **Manage Jenkins** -> **Manage Credentials**.

-In Github, you can temporarily add the new public key `~/jcasc-key.pub`, and try to change a job to use the `ssh://` protocol.
+In Github, you can temporarily add the new public key under the , and try to change a job to use the `ssh://` protocol.
 We can continue adding a small job to see that it's possible to clone a repository using the new key.

 ### Extra exercises